Platanus occidentalis: Ecology

 American sycamore is found most commonly in bottomland or floodplain areas, thriving in the wet environments provided by rivers, streams, or abundant groundwater, though it will die after being flooded for more than two weeks at a time.
 It is a fast-growing, early-mid successional hardwood tree species.
 Its life cycle follows the pattern of a "weedy" species: it grows mature enough to reproduce rather young and produces large numbers of wind-distributed seeds.
 The dominance of sycamore in a forest depends on the conditions where it grows; it is often a pioneer species, but in the wet sites that are most ideal for it, it persists as a subclimax to climax species, partly because of its fast growth and very long lifespan.

 As one of the largest trees in the wet bottomland habitats where it dominates, it is a key component of the structure of those habitats.
 The heartwood of a sycamore tree decays quickly, producing large hollow cavities in the center of the trees which are used by many animals as nesting sites.
 The largest hollow trees can be big enough for black bear dens, but average trees create homes for bats and cavity-nesting birds like wood ducks, barred owls, screech owls, chimney swift, and great-crested flycatcher.

 As host plant

-American sycamore is the host plant of the sycamore tussock moth, a species which specializes in it, and a major host plant for the drab prominent moth.
+American sycamore is the host plant of the sycamore tussock moth, a species that specializes in it, and a major host plant for the drab prominent moth.
 This plant is also the first host known for Plagiognathus albatus.